 Denis is married to Miriam (nee O'Rourke), a native of County Leitrim.
 They reside in Greenwood Lake, New York, and have four children: Denis Jr., a partner with Deloitte and Touche, Maureen, a former Lieutenant with Manhattan Detectives, Sean, also with the NYPD Bomb Squad, and Tara, a Sergeant with the New York State Court.
 They have eight grandchildren: Tara-Lynne, Denise, Seana, Kaitlyn, Denis III, Lindsay, Sean, and Jake, and a great-grandson, Maverick.

-In 1987, Denis was awarded the Medal of Valor by the NYCPD for the extremely dangerous task of diffusing a bomb.
-Also in 1987, Denis was honored with the Benemerenti Award from His Holiness Pope John Paul II.
-Additionally, he received the Private Sector Initiative Commendation from President Ronald Reagan, as well as the Cuchulainn Award from the Sacred Heart Club of County Armagh.
-He was honored by the County Cork B.P.P.
-Association in March 1988 and was named Irish Man of the Year in the same year by the Emerald Golf Society.
-In November 1989, he was awarded the People of the Year Award in Dublin, Ireland.
+Denis's dedication to service was recognized early.
+In 1987, he earned the NYPD Medal of Valor for the extremely dangerous task of diffusing a bomb.
+That same year, he received the Benemerenti Award from Pope John Paul II, the Private Sector Initiative Commendation from President Ronald Reagan, and the Cuchulainn Award from the Sacred Heart Club of County Armagh.
+His growing recognition in Ireland continued with the County Cork B.P.P.
+Association honor and being named Irish Man of the Year by the Emerald Golf Society in 1988.
+In 1989, he received the People of the Year Award in Dublin.

 Project Children